Cantera/cantera-website/pages/science/reactors/reactors.rst

 - :py:class:`Wall`: A wall separates two reactors, or a reactor and a reservoir.
 A wall has a finite area, may conduct or radiate heat between the two reactors on either side, and may move like a piston.
-See the `Wall Interactions`_ section for detail of how the wall affects the connected reactors.
+See the `Wall Interactions`_ section below for detail of how the wall affects the connected reactors.

 - :py:class:`Valve`: A valve is a flow devices with mass flow rate that is a function of